1Shubham7/cka-notes/README.md

 `kubectl annotate deployment <deployment-name> kubernetes.io/change-cause="Pick up patch version"`

-- You can also create service in declarative way:
+- Create service in declarative way:

 `kubectl expose deploy [DEPLOYMENT_NAME] --port=80 --target-port=8000` (find this on the cheatsheet if you face difficulties)

+- `-A` is for all namespaces:
+`kubectl get pods -A` will give pods of all ns.

 ## Imp Questions